jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 ##Alex Pitcher Award - Jonathon Hardman

 It had been less than a year since I had embarked on my first trip in a cave.
-I had emerged from OFD thrilled by but following a less enjoyable trip in Yorkshire that had knocked my confidence slightly I had been apprehensive to accept a place on the trip to Slovenia.
+I had emerged from *OFD* \sidenote{\emph{Ogof Ffynnon Ddu} cave system in South Wales} thrilled by but following a less enjoyable trip in Yorkshire that had knocked my confidence slightly I had been apprehensive to accept a place on the trip to Slovenia.
 After being convinced to come on another caving trip I found myself hooked and it was with a nervous excitement I looked forward to the expedition, unsure of what to expect.

-After a week of final preparations -unfortunately I was absent for most of them- we loaded the university minibus full of crates of food and caving gear and left London on the 15th of July and, departing across the English channel, I watched the sun set over the white cliffs of Dover: it finally seemed like the expedition had begun.
+After a week of final preparations -unfortunately I was absent for most of them- we loaded the university minibus full of crates of food and caving gear and left London on the 15$^{th}$ of July and, departing across the English channel, I watched the sun set over the white cliffs of Dover: it finally seemed like the expedition had begun.

 Unfortunately, not all of the sights to be seen on the drive to Slovenia were so romantic.